Parenting and Cannabis

 - Ross & Calandrillo, LLC, MountainsideCertified as a Matrimonial Law Attorney by the Supreme Court of New Jersey, is a founder of Ross & Calandrillo, LLC in Mountainside, New Jersey, where she practices exclusively in family law.
 She is also an approved family law mediator pursuant to the New Jersey Court Rule.

 nAdmitted to practice in New Jersey, Ms. Ross is a member of the New Jersey State and Union County Bar Associations, and is Past Co-Chair of the Essex County Bar Association’s Family Law Executive Committee.
 She is a trained volunteer for the Jersey Battered Women’s Service, has served on the New Jersey Supreme Court Committee on Character and is a former member of the New Jersey Supreme Court District XB Ethics Committee.
 She has provided service to the Early Settlement Panel programs in Essex and Morris counties and is the recipient of several honors.

 nMs.
 Ross received her B.S. from The College of New Jersey (formerly Trenton State College) and her J.D. from Seton Hall University School of Law.

 Although recreational marijuana is legal in New Jersey, warring parents may still raise a parties' cannabis use in divorce/custody/parenting time proceedings.

 Should courts take away custody or parenting time if a parent is a frequent marijuana user?
 What level of impairment would be needed for courts to restrict a parent's access to their child?
 Is smoking a single joint or popping a gummy the same as having a drink?
 Should family courts treat a parent who occasionally uses marijuana differently from a parent who has the occasional drink?
 Does it make a difference if the parent is a medical marijuana user?

-Our informative program explores the many issues raised by the legalization of marijuana in New Jersey.
+Our informative evening webinar explores the many issues raised by the legalization of marijuana in New Jersey.